-Tutorial: Sending and receiving vehicle signals
+Tutorial: Sending and receiving vehicle signals¶

 In this tutorial, we will show you how to use Ankaios to set up workloads that publish and subscribe to vehicle signals in accordance with the Vehicle Signal Specification (VSS).
 The central workload will be a databroker from the Kuksa.val project.
 It will receive vehicle speed signals published from a speed provider workload.
 Finally a speed consumer workload will consume those speed limits.

 To run this tutorial you will need a Linux platform, which can be a RaspberryPi or a Linux PC or virtual machine.
+Additionally, it's assumed that the Ankaios setup is done with mutual TLS (mTLS) disabled or using its default installation settings.

-Start the databroker
+Start the databroker¶

 If you have not yet installed Ankaios, please follow the instructions here.
 The following examples assume that the installation script has been used with the default options.